-Then coronavirus hit—and stay-at-home orders left Rodriguez having to reimagine the venerated Latino tradition in a very different way.
+Then the coronavirus hit — and stay-at-home orders left Rodriguez having to reimagine the venerated Latino tradition in a very different way.

-It took some creativity and work, but Rodriguez and her husband Jimmy surprised Xochitl with a low-key but unforgettable version of her big day, surprising her with a a ‘drive-by’ quinceañera on April 21st.
-Xochitl was able to share with her closest family and friends—at a safe social distance.
+It took some creativity and work, but Rodriguez and her husband, Jimmy, surprised Xochitl on April 21 with a low-key but unforgettable version of her big day: a drive-by quinceañera.
+Xochitl was able to share it with her closest family and friends — at a safe distance.

 Across the country, families have found ways to celebrate.